 Udacity Nanodegree programs start at $399/month.
 There are two payment options for Udacity.

 - Pay as you go: Flexible monthly payments.

 - Upfront Payment: With the upfront payment you pay for the total months required to complete the nanodegree program.
 You get a 15% discount on upfront payments.

 Also, you can save up to 75% on Nanodegree programs using a personalized discount program.
 Also, check out the latest Udacity coupons to get the latest promo codes.

-Note: For a limited time you can get a 40% discount using coupon CAREER22
+Note: For a limited time you can get a up to 70% personalised discount.